-The Hammer, provided relatively straight away, allows you to interact with items in your surroundings by simply giving them a mighty whack!
+The Hammer is provided relatively straight away, allowing you to interact with items in your surroundings by simply giving them a mighty whack!
 Bashing enemies, either by sneaking up on them or giving a well-timed swing as they chase after you, will give you an advantage at the start of combat by damaging your opponents.

-The turn-based battles themselves though feel relatively pointless, and it is here where the gameplay formula devised for Paper Mario Sticker Star becomes unstuck.
-Having been stripped of RPG elements, there’s no longer any levelling up and you purely rely on the quality of the stickers that you’ve collect to determine your success.
+The turn-based battles themselves though feel relatively pointless, and it is here where the gameplay formula devised for Paper Mario: Sticker Star becomes unstuck.
+Having been stripped of RPG elements, there’s no longer any levelling up and you purely rely on the quality of the stickers that you’ve collected to determine your success.

 These range from ‘Worn-Out’ to ‘Shiny,’ with the rarity increasing the amount of damage that you are capable of dealing to enemies.
 Each sticker allows you to attack using different means, with enemies being only vulnerable to certain move types.

-Players may also spend coins to activate a slot machine, the quantity of icons matched providing them with extra attack choices for their next turn.
+Players may also spend coins to activate a slot machine, the amount of icons matched providing them with extra attack choices for their next turn.